V-Squared/V-Squared.github.io/diy/parts/cpu.md

 ## Assign CPUs to Use Cases
 To make picking a CPU easier the V²Configurator simply asks you about your Field of Application and Main Use Case and then picks the right CPU for you.

-## Advice
-Short advice which CPU to choose for which purpose

 # CPU Comparison